UN votes to allow Ukraine’s Zelenskyy to give virtual speech

-The U.N.
+UNITED NATIONS (AP) — The U.N.
 General Assembly voted Friday to allow Ukraine’s President Volodymyr Zelenskyy to deliver a pre-recorded address to next week’s gathering of world leaders because of his need to deal with the war following Russia’s invasion, making an exception to its requirement that all leaders speak in person.

-The 193-member world body approved Zelenskky’s virtual address by a vote of 101-7 with 19 abstentions.
+The 193-member world body approved Zelenskky’s virtual address by a vote of 101-7 with 19 abstentions including China.
+The seven countries voting “no” were Belarus, Cuba, Eritrea, Nicaragua, North Korea, Russia and Syria.

 The assembly first voted on an amendment put forward by Belarus, a close ally of Russia, that would have allowed any leader facing exceptional difficulties and unable to attend to deliver a pre-recorded address.
 It was defeated by a vote of 23-67 with 27 abstentions.